Is a Breast Ultrasound Better Than a Mammogram?

 But before we continue, let’s look at the differences between the two.

-Breast Ultrasound vs. Mammogram: The Key Differences.
+Breast Ultrasound vs. Mammogram: The Key Differences

 A mammogram uses a low dose of radiation to take an image of the breast.
 The tissue is compressed between two plates in order for the best image to be taken.

 An ultrasound uses high-frequency sound waves and converts them to an image.
 No radiation is involved.
-The soundwaves are sent through a wand called a transducer.
+The sound waves are sent through a wand called a transducer.
 No plates are involved and the breasts are not flattened.

 The images are also different—especially if you have a 3D mammogram.
 A 3D mammogram shows a detailed picture of the breast by taking images in “slices” as the machine moves around the breast.
 The result is roughly 300 detailed images that help our radiologists detect abnormalities, and it’s particularly useful for women with dense breasts.